 - a) Risk associated with discretionary management: discretionary management is based on the expected evolution of the financial markets.
 The Fund's performance will depend on the companies selected and asset allocation chosen by the management company.
-There is a risk that the management company may not invest in the best performing companies. - b) Risk of capital loss: The portfolio does not guarantee or protect the capital invested.
-A capital loss occurs when a unit is sold at a lower price than that paid at the time of purchase. - c) Equity risk: As the Fund is exposed to equity market risk, the net asset value of the Fund may decrease in the event of an equity market upturn or downturn. - d) Currency risk: Currency risk is linked to exposure through investments and the use of forward financial instruments to a currency other than the Fund's valuation currency.
+There is a risk that the management company may not invest in the best performing companies. - b) Risk of capital loss: the portfolio does not guarantee or protect the capital invested.
+A capital loss occurs when a unit is sold at a lower price than that paid at the time of purchase. - c) Equity risk: as the Fund is exposed to equity market risk, the net asset value of the Fund may decrease in the event of an equity market upturn or downturn. - d) Currency risk: Currency risk is linked to exposure through investments and the use of forward financial instruments to a currency other than the Fund's valuation currency.
 The fluctuations of currencies in relation to the euro may have a positive or negative influence on the net asset value of the Fund.
-For units denominated in a currency other than the euro, the currency risk linked to fluctuations in the euro versus the valuation currency is residual thanks to systematic hedging.
-This hedging may generate a performance differential between units in different currencies. - e) Emerging markets risk: The operating and supervision conditions of these markets may deviate from the standards prevailing on the major international markets, and price variations may be high. - f) Interest rate risk: Interest rate risk is the risk that the net asset value may fall in the event of a change in interest rates.
+For hedged units denominated in a currency other than the euro, the currency risk linked to fluctuations in the euro versus the valuation currency is residual thanks to systematic hedging.
+This hedging may generate a performance differential between units in different currencies. - e) Interest rate risk: interest rate risk is the risk that the net asset value may fall in the event of a change in interest rates.
 When the modified duration of the portfolio is positive, a rise in interest rates may lead to a reduction in the value of the portfolio.
-When the modified duration of the portfolio is negative, a fall in interest rates may lead to a reduction in the value of the portfolio. - g) Credit risk: Credit risk is the risk that the issuer may default.
-Should the quality of issuers decline, for example in the event of a downgrade in their rating by the financial rating agencies, the value of the bonds may drop and lead to a fall in the Fund's net asset value. - h) Liquidity risk: The markets in which the Fund participates may be subject to temporary illiquidity.
-These market distortions could have an impact on the pricing conditions under which the Fund may be caused to liquidate, initiate or modify its positions. - i) Risk associated with investments in China: Investments in China are exposed to political and social risk (restrictive regulations that could be changed unilaterally, social unrest, etc.), economic risk due to the legal and regulatory environment being less developed than in Europe, and stock market risk (volatile and unstable market, risk of sudden suspension of trading, etc.).
-The Fund is exposed to the risk associated with the RQFII licence and status, which was allocated to Carmignac Gestion in 2014 on behalf of funds managed by the group's management companies.
-Its status is subject to ongoing review by the Chinese authorities and may be revised, reduced or withdrawn at any time, which may affect the Fund's NAV.
-The fund is also exposed to the risk associated with investments made via the Hong Kong Shanghai Connect (Stock Connect) platform, which makes it possible to invest through the Hong Kong market in more than 500 stocks listed in Shanghai.
-This system inherently involves higher counterparty and securities delivery risks. - j) Risk associated with high yield bonds: a bond is considered a high-yield bond when its credit rating is below "investment grade".
-The value of high yield bonds may fall more substantially and more rapidly than other bonds and negatively impact the net asset value of the Fund which may decrease as a result. - k) Risk associated with investment in contingent convertible bonds (CoCos): Risk related to the trigger threshold: these securities have characteristics specific to them.
-The occurrence of the contingent event may result in a conversion into shares or even a temporary or definitive writing off of all or part of the debt.
-The level of conversion risk may vary, for example depending on the distance between the issuer's capital ratio and a threshold defined in the issuance prospectus.
-Risk of loss of coupon: with certain types of CoCo, payment of coupons is discretionary and may be cancelled by the issuer.
-Risk linked to the complexity of the instrument: as these securities are recent, their performance in periods of stress has not been established beyond doubt.
-Risk linked to late and/or non-repayment: contingent convertible bonds are perpetual instruments repayable only at predetermined levels with the approval of the relevant authority.
-Capital structure risk: unlike with the standard capital hierarchy, investors in this type of instrument may suffer a capital loss, which holders of shares in the same issuer would not incur.
-As with the high yield bond market, the liquidity of contingent convertible bonds may be affected significantly in the event of a period of turmoil in the markets.
+When the modified duration of the portfolio is negative, a fall in interest rates may lead to a reduction in the value of the portfolio. - f) Credit risk: credit risk is the risk that the issuer may default.
+Should the quality of issuers decline, for example in the event of a downgrade in their rating by the financial rating agencies, the value of the bonds may drop and lead to a fall in the Fund's net asset value.

+Furthermore, a more specific credit risk linked to the use of credit derivatives, such as credit default swaps, exists.
+CDS may also involve indices.